jia1/jia1.github.io/content/posts/sorting-the-chaos.md

 #### Chapter 7: "What Is the Mandate?"

 1. "Why are we here?"
 (Vision, mission, agenda, etc.)
  - So that we do not lose track and get mesmerised by less important things
 1. "Are there any misalignments?"
-    - Stay relevant or risk losing importance/usefulness
+ - Stay relevant or risk losing importance/usefulness.
 1. "Can we work with this mandate?"
  - Does the mandate express the leadership team's best thinking?
  - Can everyone understand this?
  - Can mandate -> plan?

 #### Chapter 8: "What Is the Plan?"

 1. "What are the specific objectives that begin to move a company towards its mandate?"
-    - Mandate alone cannot be worked on; it needs to be broken down into goals
+ - Mandate alone is too vague; we need to break it down into goals.
 1. "What are the specific initiatives that will help achieve the objectives?"
-    - Initiatives are more granular and goals should be met by completing them
+ - Initiatives are more granular.
+Completing them helps meet these less granular goals.
 1. "What is the timeline?"
-    - Assess feasibility and value
+ - Assess feasibility and value.
 1. "What assets are required, and are they available?"
-    - Assess feasibility and value
+ - Assess feasibility and value.
 1. "What are the risks we will be facing?"
-    - For adjusting expectations and prioritising between multiple initiatives
+ - For adjusting expectations and prioritising between many initiatives

 #### Chapter 9: "What Is the Team?"

 1. "What capabilities do we need?"
-    - Going for "who" instead of "what" can lead to an imbalanced team and introduce performance bottlenecks.
+ - Going for "who" instead of "what" can lead to an imbalanced team.
+This can introduce performance bottlenecks.
 1. "What are the mindsets of the team members?"
  - Do the people's personal agendas align with the mandate?
  - Can these personal agendas exist in harmony?
 1. "What are the roles of the team members?"
-    - So that we can be certain that whatever capabilities we need are covered by someone
+ - So that we can be certain that whatever capabilities we need, we have them covered
  - To build a balanced team
 1. "Will this assignment be good for the individuals on the team?"
-    - Whether the people are motivated by this assignment
+ - Whether the project excites and motivates people
-    - Whether opportunities for personal development are open (e.g. information sharing, leadership, mentorship, etc.)
+ - Whether opportunities for personal development are open.
+Examples: Information sharing, leadership, mentorship, etc.
 1. "What are the inescapable realities?"
-    - Sometimes, we just can't access the exact talent we need.
+ - Sometimes, we don't have access to the exact talent we need.
 We need to make the best out of what we have.
 1. "How is the chemistry?"
  - Hard skills and soft skills
 1. "What are the consequences of performance?"
  - Shared understanding of success and failure

 #### Chapter 10: "How Will We Get It Done?"

 1. "How are we making decisions?"
-    - Not "who" or "when" but "how"
+ - Not "who" or "when" but "how".
 1. "Are we getting the right information at the right time?"
 1. "How do we manage complexity?"
 1. "Do we have a rhythm?"
  - Hold regular meetings instead of a flood of ad-hoc meetings.
  - Need to know what to expect in each meeting.
 Have an agenda.

 #### Chapter 11: "Is It Getting Personal?"

 1. "What does this person value?"
  - This helps explain why people behave and decide in certain ways.
 1. "What are the individual's personal aspirations?"
  - So that we can be more sensitive to the slightest signs that an individual is going off the track.
 1. "How does this person interact with colleagues and others?"
  - Helps us filter the important information from the noise.
 1. "What is the person's level of self-awareness?"
  - The greater the emotional maturity, the easier it is to listen to him/her.